Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 In my dream I saw a distinctive pattern of soot forming around the perimeter of the elevator door.
 That morning, as I walked past the elevator, the patterned markings left by the fire were clearly visible—and they matched the arrangement of marks I had seen in my dream…

-…This isn’t just a quaint story about a strange occurrence.
-The details matter.
+…This is not just a strange story.
+The details matter, because they point us to a challenging question: what do we do when experience exceeds the limits of our usual explanations?
 The dream accurately depicted a real event that occurred miles away, and I was able to personally verify that it had happened.
 To ignore the matching soot patterns would have been to gaslight myself.
 They were real.
 Admittedly, I’m offering a report, and all reports are selective: some details are included, and others left out.

 Sent by email.
 Unsubscribe anytime.